Connecticut's 4th congressional district

 Connecticut's 4th congressional district is a congressional district in the U.S. state of Connecticut.
-Located in the southwestern part of the state, the district is largely suburban and extends from Bridgeport, the largest city in the state, to Greenwich – an area largely coextensive with the Connecticut side of the New York metropolitan area.
+Located in the panhandle, the district is largely suburban and extends from Bridgeport, the largest city in the state, to Greenwich – an area largely coextensive with the Connecticut side of the New York metropolitan area.
 The district also extends inland, toward Danbury and toward the Lower Naugatuck Valley.